manimino/ducks/README.md

 <details>
 <summary>Handling missing attributes</summary>

 - Objects that are missing an attribute will not be stored under that attribute.
+This saves lots of memory.
 - To find all objects that have an attribute, match the special value ANY.
 - To find objects missing the attribute, exclude ANY.
 - In functions, raise MissingAttribute to tell HashBox the object is missing.